ADACS-Australia/2023-03-20-Coding-Best-Practices-Workshop/_episodes/DependencyManagement.md

 Anaconda (and miniconda, and conda) offers an alternative package management system.
 Anaconda can also create different environments for you to work within, and these can be specified using a configuration file typically called `environment.yaml`.
-By default Anaconda will pull python modules from it's own package index, but it can be told to pull packages from pypi.org as well.
+By default Anaconda will pull python modules from it's own highly curated package index, but it can be told to pull packages from pypi.org, (or from [conda-forge](https://anaconda.org/conda-forge) which is more complete).
-Unlike `pip`, Anaconda can also manage environments that contain different python versions, different c/fortran compilers and a range of other software as well.
+Unlike `pip`, Anaconda can also manage environments that contain different python versions, different c/fortran compilers and a range of other software as well (including the [cuda toolkit](https://anaconda.org/nvidia/cuda) via conda-forge or the [nvidia channel](https://anaconda.org/nvidia/repo)).
 Anaconda has a graphic interface that most windows/mac users will be familiar with.
 See [here](https://docs.anaconda.com/navigator/tutorials/manage-packages/) for instructions on how to work with the GUI.
 From the command line you can work in a way that is similar to `pip`.